 2. Large national banks

 Large national banks like Bank of America, Chase and Wells Fargo tend to offer the lowest interest rates out there on loans.
-However, national banks are highly risk-averse and offer some of the hardest loans to qualify for as a small business.
+However, national banks are highly risk-averse and offer some of the hardest qualifications for small business loans.
 Startups, business owners with credit scores below 670 and businesses in traditionally high-risk industries like construction may want to look into other options.

 3. Regional and community banks